Potty Training Boys in only 3 Days – Tips, Tales and Takes

 So this weekend is a big one for getting the running around done and the list of stuff I need taken care of.

-Here is the ingredients I need for my recipe for toilet training.
+Here are the ingredients I need for my recipe for toilet training.

-• Underwear (20 to 30 pairs) The diapers are going bye-bye.
-See yah, send me a postcard from hell.
+• Underwear (20 to 30 pairs).
+The diapers are going bye-bye.
+See ya, send me a postcard from hell.

 • Snacks.
 Duh.
 We all need snacks.
 I think Bulk Barn would be a good idea.
 Just have bags and bags of assorted candy and snacks.
 See what really grabs his eye and make that the ultimate prize.